GooTechnologies/learn/courses/beginner/4/index.md

 2. Unfold the *Placement* item and change *Repeat U* to '200' and *Repeat V* to 130.
 ![](changeplacement.gif)

-We also have to increase the *strength* of the material
+We also have to increase the *Normal Map Strength* of the material

 3. Go back to the *Material* settings by clicking on the entity name, in our case 'Moon Surface', at the top above the texture name
 ![](gobacktomaterial.gif)
-4. Unfold the *Normal* item and increase the value to '10'.
+4. Unfold the *Normal* item and increase the *strength* value to '10'.
 The slider is locked to '2' for more precision between 0 and 2, so you have to type it in manually.
 ![](increasestrength.gif)

 Look's much better, don't you think?